uva-cs/ugrads.cs/content/pages/capstone.md

 Every Engineering student must complete a capstone project to complete their degree.
 In CS, these projects are typically either a research project or a software development project, but other kinds of projects may be acceptable as well.

 ##How do I satisfy the Capstone Requirement?
 There are two components to your capstone: the technical portion and the STS portion.
-The STS portion is satified by STS4600, it cannot be completed earlier than your technical portion (and typically they are completed during the same semester).
+The STS portion is satisfied by STS4600, it cannot be completed earlier than your technical portion (and typically they are completed during the same semester).

 There are two courses in the CS department which satisfy the technical portion: **CS4971 (Capstone Practicum II)**, and **CS4980 (Capstone Research)**.
 The practicum is a more structured course which guides you and your team through a software project, Capstone Research is more of an independent study.